CanisC/cloudworks-assessment/README.md

 ## Table of Contents
 - [Installation]

-1. Clone the repository: git clone - add link
+1. Clone the repository: git clone https://github.com/CanisC/cloudworks-assessment.git

 2. Navigate to the project directory: